Bichi: Precipitation

 When there is at least 0.04 inches of liquid or liquid-equivalent precipitation, the day is considered wet.
 The likelihood of rainy days in Bichi fluctuates greatly from season to season.
 There is a greater than 40% probability of rain on any given day during the 3.9-month-long rainy season, which runs from May 30 to September 26.
 With an average of 24.1 days with at least 0.04 inches of precipitation, August has the most rainy days in Bichi.
 September 26 to May 30 is the start of the 8.1-month dry season.
-In Bichi, December has the fewest rainy days of the year, with an average of 0.0 days with at least 0.04 inches of precipitation.
+In Bichi, December has the fewest rainy days of the year, with an average of no days with at least 0.04 inches of precipitation.
 We categorize rainy days into three categories: rain only, snow only, and a combination of the two.
 With an average of 24.1 days, August is the month with the most days of rain alone in Bichi.
 With an 80% chance on August 17, rain alone is the most frequent type of precipitation throughout the year, according to this classification.